brightertiger/notes/general/gen-01-basic-statistics.md

 -   Simple Random Sampling
     -   Each data point has equal probability of being selected
 -   Stratified Random Sampling
-    -   Divide population into strata and select select random samples from each
+    -   Divide population into strata and select random samples from each
+    -   Ensures representation from all important subgroups
+    -   Particularly useful when subgroups vary significantly in characteristics
+    -   Often produces lower variance in estimates compared to simple random sampling
 -   Cluster Sampling
     -   Divide population into clusters and select select random samples from each
 -   Multi-Stage Sampling